Road Trip Guide Blue Ridge Parkway in 3 Days Itinerary

 The area is perfect for a picnic on a nice day or sunset!
 We hung out for a while just sitting on the grass enjoying the views.

 From Craggy Gardens, we headed to Asheville to end the night.
 Asheville has a very lively downtown area bustling with restaurants and artsy vibes.
-While we didn’t spend too much time exploring around the city of Asheville or seeing the famous Biltmore, but we do plan to head back!
+While we didn’t spend too much time exploring around the city of Asheville this trip.

 Day 3 – Pisgah National Forest to Cherokee